DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** grid-template-areas is the key for quick designs, but it's gonna take a while to sink in.
 I hope I can find more online playgrounds to practice it!

+### Day 32: 2018 February 28, Wednesday

+**Today's Progress**: More tuts about Grid, one simple "RGB Color Game" completed and several headaches.

+**Thoughts:** I read an article about JS design patterns, i.e.: the way to write JS code more efficiently.
+It's a brand new world really, I will keep it in mind but I'd better move on for now.